 In order to cover the costs incurred to support research collaborations, CPQCC and CMQCC charge a fee due within 60 days of your application's approval.
 This fee covers:

 - Consultation with our research team on your proposed methods and approach, data analytics, preliminary findings, and publication development

 - Data preparation and analysis by our biostatistics team (as needed)

 - Use of our data servers (as needed)

 The research collaboration fee starts at $10,000.
 The exact amount will be specified in your approval letter.

 Application form and instructions

-Your completed application should be emailed to email@example.com.
-Please email any questions you have about the application process to the same address.
+Completed applications should be emailed to email@example.com for maternity collaborations and firstname.lastname@example.org for neonatal collaborations.
+Please email us with any questions you have about the application process.